 Only spray the Schefflera occasionally to remove dust from the leaves and to prevent vermin.
 Spraying also promotes the quality and ornamental value of the houseplant.

 The Schefflera likes to be in a bright spot, with a maximum of 3 to 4 hours of direct sunlight.
 The more colored Scheffleras such as the trinette or gold capella prefer slightly more light.

-The distance to a south-facing window for the green species is 3 to 4 meters, with a window on the east or west this is 2 to 3 meters and with a window to the north 1 to 2 meters.
+The distance to a south-facing window for the green species is 3 to 4 meters, with a window to the east or west this is 2 to 3 meters and for a window to the north 1 to 2 meters.
 The variegated species can be brought closer by 1 to 2 meters in all windows.

 16 ° C during the day

 To provide the Schefflera with new food once every two months.
 Use Pokon green plants for this.
 Feeding only in the spring or summer.
 Never give too much this can lead to burning of the roots.
 Check the packaging for the correct dosage.